wish15/authentication_and_text_saving_fastapi/README.md

 # text saving

-to save a text user need to login first if not logged in an error message will be displayed.
+to save a text user need to login first,if not logged in an error message will be displayed.

 After login send the message in the jason by POST request to http://127.0.0.1:8000/users/me/sendmassage url in the following format.